The-Monkeys-and-MAUD/MonkeytestJS/README.md

 MonkeytestJS API
 ----------------

-MonkeyTestJS is a warapper around QUnit, so at heart a MonkeyTest is a [QUnit][3] test.
+MonkeyTestJS is a wrapper around QUnit, so at heart a MonkeyTest is a [QUnit][3] test.
 For documentation of the specific assertions, refer to the [QUnit API assertion documentation][4].
 However, you can safely ignore the rest of the [QUnit][3] documentation.
 All that stuff is happening behind the scenes of [MonkeyTestJS][1].